OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 # this will build the add-in
 $ npm run build

+# this will update any security vulnerabilities in dependencies
+$ npm audit fix

 # this will start the server to run your add-in on Excel on your desktop
 $ npm run start